OpenXmlDev/linq-to-xml/README.md

 ## Examples

-In short words, usage is pretty much identical to .NET, just with language-specific differences.
+In short words, usage is pretty much identical to .NET, just with some [language-specific differences](#language-specific-differences) described further below.
 Have a look at the [API documentation](https://openxmldev.github.io/linq-to-xml) to see what is on offer.

 ### Importing